konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

     Konfuzio Server-->>Customer Software: Webhook*
 ```

-In the sequence above, your software (Customer Software) sends a Document POST request to Konfuzio Server to upload a document.
-Once the processing of the document is complete, Konfuzio Server sends a webhook (a POST request) back to your software.
+In the sequence above, your software (Customer Software) sends a Document POST request to Konfuzio Server to upload a
+Document.
+Once the processing of the Document is complete, Konfuzio Server sends a webhook (a POST request) back to
+your software.

-Here is how you can include a callback URL in your document upload request to use webhooks:
+Here is how you can include a callback URL in your Document upload request to use webhooks:

 ```bash
 curl --request POST\